top of page

 2. Lifetime earnings determine which classes can enter, covers all associations.
 All cutting earnings on horse and rider DO count toward lifetime earnings.

 3. Entries must be made prior to the close of entries, which is 9:00 P.M. on the Tuesday immediately preceding the scheduled show date.
-Cancellations may be made until the close of entries.
-Entries not cancelled in time are subject to cattle and administration fees.
+Cancellations may be made without penalty until the close of entries.
+Entries not cancelled before the close of entries are subject to cattle and administration fees.
 If you are in the draw(s) and do not ride, you will be charged cattle and administration fees.
-Special circumstances will be considered at the discretion of the Executive Committee and will be decided by vote.
 Post entry(s) will be accepted until 9am on show day.
 The post entry(s) will be placed at the end of the draw and additional cattle will be added only if available.

 4. Once entries have closed there will be no changes or substitution except at the discretion of the show secretary and the Director in Charge.
 Any approved changes or substitution will be placed at the end of the draw and additional cattle will be added only if available.